mas-bandwidth/netcode/README.md

 * Provide feedback on the reference implementation
 * Study the code, and look for flaws and weaknesses
 * Create bindings for netcode.io for your favorite language
-* Port netcode.io to your favorite language (eg. C#, Rust, Golang, Java, Lua, Python, Ruby...)
+* Port netcode.io to your favorite language (eg. C#, Java, Lua, Python, Ruby...)
 * We welcome anybody who would like to volunteer to perform a security audit of the code
 * Develop a testing framework to guarantee that different languages implementations conform to the [standard](https://github.com/networkprotocol/netcode.io/blob/master/STANDARD.md)